 The “need to believe” overrides any argument or fact that threatens their worldview.
 Religious elitism dominates thinking.
 A “chosen one” mentality that gives a false sense of superiority.
 You will waste your time trying to point out factual and logical errors.
 All this does is create conflict.
 There’s a better way to win them over.

 An Unconventional Approach

 There are two well-known approaches for winning over someone with firmly held religious beliefs.
-We know the first one as “reprogramming”.
-This was famous in the 1970s.
+We know the first one as “reprogramming.”
+It was an infamous practice in the 1970s.
 It is a tactic to take minors against their will into private custody from religious compounds.

 1) Alignment for Acceptance

 Step one.
 Align and agree with them.
 Yes, alignment is the first key.
 Alignment leads to acceptance.
 The believer needs to feel safe with you.
 So, you must align with them to gain acceptance.
-You must agree in principle to the tenets of their worldview to be accepted as “safe”.
+You must agree in principle to the tenets of their worldview to be accepted as “safe.”

 Passing The Religious Litmus Test

 Winning over a believer depends on your ability to pass a religious litmus test.
 A religious litmus test is the benchmark answer required to pass as a believer.
 You must be able to answer their benchmark questions to gain acceptance.
 It’s an essential step in this unconventional approach.

 This litmus test can come at any time.
 This test could come in your first conversation, so do your homework ahead of time.
 Find out what things are necessary to pass the test. i.e., Do you need to know a specific creed or critical part of their sacred texts?
 Do you believe in the power of magical underwear or holy texts?